-Samsung has filed a trademark for the term “Space Zoom”, hinting that it has big plans for its next flagship phone, the fabled Galaxy S11.
+Samsung has filed a trademark for the term “Space Zoom”, hinting that it has big plans for its next flagship, the fabled Galaxy S20 phone.

 The news was first spotted by SamMobile which noticed the trademark on the European Union Intellectual Property Office (EUIPO) website yesterday.
 The news backs up an earlier rumour the the Galaxy S11 currently has the internal codename “Galileo”.